The Night of the Hunter: Retrospective

 Over time, The Night of the Hunter has been reassessed and recognized as a classic.
 It began as a cult film, with a small group of fans, and regularly played at museums and in revival houses.
 Its popularity grew as a new generation of children were exposed to the film when it played on television.
 In the 1970s, as the field of film criticism began to expand, many articles were written about the film.

 Roger Ebert wrote, "what a compelling, frightening and beautiful film it is!
 And how well it has survived its period.
 Many films of the mid-1950s, even the good ones, seem somewhat dated now, but by setting his story in an invented movie world outside conventional realism, Laughton gave it a timelessness...
 It is one of the most frightening of movies, with one of the most unforgettable of villains, and on both of those scores, it holds up... well after four decades."
 Dave Kehr wrote that "Charles Laughton's first and only film as a director is an enduring masterpiece—dark, deep, beautiful, aglow...
 The source of its style and power is mysterious—it is a film without precedent and without any real equals."

 Film critics have noted that the film explores the theme of Christian hypocrisy, highlighting that Laughton was drawn to the script because he was gay and closeted and was critical of religious homophobia and sexual repression.

-On Rotten Tomatoes, 93% of 88 critics gave the film a positive review, with a weighted average rating of 9.10/10.
+On Rotten Tomatoes, 93% of 89 critics gave the film a positive review, with an average rating of 9.4/10.
 The site's critical consensus reads, "Featuring Robert Mitchum's formidable performance as a child-hunting preacher, The Night of the Hunter is a disturbing look at good and evil."
+Metacritic, which uses a weighted average, assigned the a score of 97 out of 100, based on 21 critics, indicating "universal acclaim".

 In 2015, Taste of Cinema ranked the film 21st among the "30 Great Psychopath Movies That Are Worth Your Time", and GamesRadar+ named Powell one of the "50 Creepiest Movie Psychopaths.